Nia Jax And Ronda Rousey Announce Money In The Bank Match In Oddly Civil Joint Interview

 E!
 News is reporting that the MMA fighter-turned-WWE superstar has been challenged by Nia Jax to what promises to be an epic Money in the Bank match, and the two confirmed their participation in a very civil joint interview.

-Ronda Rousey accepted the challenge while sounding like an invitee to the wedding of the century.
+Ronda Rousey accepted the challenge while sounding like someone invited to the wedding of the century.

 “We are very civil and professional ladies, so Nia did just challenge me for Money in the Bank to come after her title.
 I happily oblige respectfully, so I can sit next to her.”

-Nia, however, isn’t buying all the Lady of the Manor talk, and made clear that while they will be nice to each other outside the ring, “all bets are off” once they get inside the ring.
+Nia, however, isn’t buying all the Lady of the Manor talk and made clear that while they will be nice to each other outside the ring, “all bets are off” once they get inside the ring.

-The current Raw women’s champion also said that she’s never been in the ring with someone like Rousey, so she’s alternated her workout regimen to accommodate the extra challenge than an experienced fighter like Rousey brings.
+The current Raw women’s champion also said that she’s never been in the ring with someone like Rousey, so she’s alternated her workout regimen to accommodate the extra challenge that an experienced fighter like Rousey brings.

 But the most interesting part of this press conference was how both fighters chose to emphasize how they “supported” each other’s careers outside of the ring…something that Ronda Rousey claims is “new” for the women’s division of the WWE.